kev-fbx/visibility-keyframer/README.md

-# Visibility Keyframer fro Blender
+# Visibility Keyframer for Blender
 Blender tool to simplify keyframing of selected object(s) render visibility.